 VI.
 What the #SEAblings Are Missing

-In January and February 2026, Korean netizens posted an image of an ape captioned "Angry Southeast Asian women" to a general audience of 83 million views.12 AI-generated images represented Indonesian, Malaysian, Thai, Vietnamese, and Filipino national symbols as animals.12 Jindo County Mayor Kim Hee-soo said publicly: "If all else fails, we should import young brides from Sri Lanka or Vietnam and send rural bachelors to get married."13
+In January and February 2026, Korean netizens posted an image of an orangutan captioned "Angry Southeast Asian women" to a general audience of 83 million views.12 AI-generated images represented Indonesian, Malaysian, Thai, Vietnamese, and Filipino national symbols as animals.12 Jindo County Mayor Kim Hee-soo said publicly: "If all else fails, we should import young brides from Sri Lanka or Vietnam and send rural bachelors to get married."13

 These nations sent their soldiers to die on Korean soil.
 South Korean netizens in 2026 used AI tools to portray the women of those nations as animals.